|

 • Retention of Chinook (12–24 inches) and coho (12–20 inches) jack salmon alloweda when retention of adults of those species is allowed.

 • November 1 – December 31: Retention of hatchery coho and hatchery steelhead allowed; all Chinook must be released.
-The daily adult bag limit is two hatchery salmon/steelhead (coho or steelhead only).
+The daily adult bag limit is two hatchery salmon/steelhead (coho and steelhead only).

 Warrior Rock/Bachelor Island upstream to Bonneville Dam

-Area definition: From a line projected from the Warrior Rock Lighthouse on the Oregon shore to red navigation buoy #4, then to the piling dolphin on the lower end of Bachelor Island upstream to Bonneville Dam.
+Area definition: From a line projected from the Warrior Rock lighthouse on the Oregon shore to the marker atop the piling dolphin located at the downstream end of Bachelor Island on the Washington shore upstream to Bonneville Dam.
+Note: the definition of the Warrior Rock/Bachelor Island line has changed beginning in 2025.

 • Wild coho must be released.